Darren T. “Dip” Metress

 During that magical campaign, Belmont Abbey won the CVAC regular-season and tournament titles, earned a final No. 3 East Region ranking and posted a 25-6 record.
 Metress earned CVAC Coach-of-the-Year and East Region Coach-of-the-Year honors.

 A former Augusta State University assistant, Metress served on the Jaguars’ coaching staff under former head coach and current Director of Athletics Clint Bryant from 1989-1995.
 During those six seasons, Metress oversaw preseason and postseason workouts, monitored academic progress and coordinated the Jags’ recruiting efforts under Bryant.
 Metress has also helped spur the careers of several assistants.
 His former aides who have continued their coaching careers include: Jeff Brookman, head men’s coach at Spartanburg Methodist College; Nate Dixon, an assistant men’s coach at Wyoming; Ganon Baker, player development assistant for the Nike Skills Academy; Jay Newberry, who spent two seasons on Metress’ staff at GRU before joining the Ball State men’s coaching staff; and most recently Jamie Quarles, Metress’ current assistant at GRU and former assistant men’s coach at King College in Bristol, Tenn.

 Off the court, Metress has been equally successful.
 Under his tutelage, 34 of 36 GRU Augusta and Belmont Abbey seniors who have finished their eligibility have either graduated or are on track to earn their degrees.
 The Jaguar and Crusader basketball camps have been a huge success, averaging over 200 campers.

 A 1988 graduate of Belmont Abbey with a B.A. in Political Science, Metress earned his M.Ed. in Administration and Supervision from Augusta State in 1992.

 Metress is married to the former Heather Bradford of Lincolnton, Ga.
 They are the parents of a daughter, Elizabeth Margaret.

 After playing four seasons under Dip Metress from 2004-08, former Jaguar guard Jamie Quarles picked up the clipboard and joined the coaching staff on August 30, 2011.
-Now in his third season as Metress’ top assistant, Quarles helped the Jags to a 17-11 overall record (12-6 in PBC) during his first year coaching and a 24-8 mark in 2013-14 during the Jaguars' first year playing under Georgia Regents University.
+Now in his fourth season as Metress’ top assistant, Quarles helped the Jags to a 17-11 overall record (12-6 in PBC) during his first year coaching and a 24-8 mark in 2013-14 during the Jaguars' first year playing under Georgia Regents University.